Hackathon-TeamP2-5/chatbot-api/README.md

 ﻿# Mental Health Chatbot Backend
- We Created this backend using node.js, express, and mongoDB, and used JWT for authentication, and we deployed this Node.js server on Render website at this url [Welcome Prompt](https://chatbot-api-f7er.onrender.com/).
+ We Created this backend using node.js, express, and mongoDB, and used JWT for authentication.

 ## How to use: